-People have found a lot of unusual things frozen in ice this winter.
-A few months ago, two bull moose were found frozen in an Alaska lake, their antlers interlocked.
+People have found a lot of unusual things frozen in ice.
+Two bull moose were found frozen in an Alaska lake, their antlers interlocked.
 Then, a fox frozen in a cube of ice was sawed out of Germany’s Danube River.
-And now, the latest in this series of bizarre frozen spectacles: fish frozen in a vertical wall of ice rising from a South Dakota Lake.
+And in this series of bizarre frozen spectacles: fish frozen in a vertical wall of ice rising from a South Dakota Lake.

 Like the other frozen wildlife, the fish are striking because of how they appear to have frozen mid-action.
 It looks like they’ve just leapt into the air—but they never made it back down into the lake.
 It’s a reminder that the freezing weather we’re so in awe of can be as brutal as it is beautiful.